alan-turing-institute/BridgeAI/EoI_Process/README.md

 ## Introduction

-The purpose of this work is to automate some manual data wrangling and validation steps that are often done when a new batch of EoIs are recieved.
+The purpose of this work is to automate some manual data wrangling and validation steps that are often done when a new batch of EoIs are received.
 Another purpose is to create summary plots of current and previous EoIs, to summarise and visualise features of the companies that are submitting EoIs.

 ### Prerequisites to run this code: